Admissions: Special Educational Needs

 or, if paperwork associated with your application falls outside the 12 month period, you will be requested to provide up-to-date reports, following which a second observation will be undertaken and the information fed back to the moderation panel in order to confirm the continuing appropriateness of the placement recommendation.
 If confirmed, the ESF SEN Administrator will contact you by telephone followed by written confirmation of the school provision being offered and the start date.
 The school will be informed at the same time and will contact you to set up an initial visit.
 We need to inform you that there could be a period of between 12 and 36 months of waiting on the list until an appropriate vacancy occurs for your child.

-An Expression of Interest form can be submitted from 1st January 2013.
-During September 2013 and in line with the timing of the ESF Year One Central Application, you are required to complete an SEN application form online through the ESF Online Application System.
+An Expression of Interest form can be submitted from 1st January of the calendar year in which a child turns 4 years old.
+During September of that year and in line with the timing of the ESF Year One Central Application, you are required to complete an SEN application form online through the ESF Online Application System.
 For further details and an application form click here.

-All SEN applications received between 1st and 30th September 2013 will be given a computer generated random number.
+All SEN applications received during the September period will be given a computer generated random number.
 The random number along with any admission priorities will determine the final ordering of the Expression of Interest list.
-SEN applications received after 30th September 2013 will be added to the list according to date of receipt.
+SEN applications received after 30th September will be added to the list according to date of receipt.

 Please address any SEN admission enquiries to the ESF SEN Administrator: Cindy Gazeau (email@example.com)